-coastal-(adjective) related to the land near the sea or ocean
+coastal-(adjective) related to the land

+near the sea or ocean

 traditional -(adjective) related to a

 custom or belief handed down from one

 generation to the next

-nutritional -(adjective) related to the
+nutritional-(adjective) related to the

 process of eating the right kind of food

 so you can be healthy and grow properly

 magical-(adjective) related to a power

 that allows people to do impossible

 things by saying special words or

 performing special actions

-Write the correct word to complete each sentence.
+Type the correct word to complete each sentence.

-tr raditional musical cultural fictional coastal nutritional 1. d vegetables a arely and chips. \$ snacks that I eat after 2.
-O acters are uthor says
+tr aditional musical cultural fictional coastal nutritional 1. l vegetables a are ly and chips. snacks that l I eat after 2. igh the chara acters are in the book uthor says real events.

-3. Sometimes moving from one country to another can cause changes.
-4. I like visiting small, towns where the ocean plays an important role in people's everyday lives.
-5. The way my grandmother hosts Thanksgiving dinner includes a very strict order in which the family does things that day. ite your own sentence using the one word left in the box.
-6.
+Sometimes moving from one country to another can cause changes.
+I like visiting small, towns where the ocean plays an important role in people's everyday lives.
+The way my grandmother hosts Thanksgiving dinner includes a very strict order in which the family does things that day. be your own sentence using the one word left in the box.